javibeat/vinylvibes/README.md

 ## License

-© 2025 Vinyl Beats Radio · Design and technology by javibeat
+© 2025 Vinyl Vibes Radio · Design and technology by javibeat